DevCrafterLZY/TFB_docs/source/tutorial/develop_own_method.rst

 Develop your own method
 =======================

 This is a tutorial for developing your own method.
+The example code is :ref:`here <you-own-method>`.
 You can refer to the following steps:

 **1. Create a “your_model.py” (or whatever name you prefer, but remember to update the commands in the subsequent sections accordingly) under the ./ts_benchmark/baselines/ directory.**